ufoscout/docker-compose-wait/README.md

       WAIT_HOSTS: postgres:5432, mysql:3306, mongo:27017
 ```

-Now when you start docker-compose, your application will be started only when all the pairs host:port in the WAIT_HOSTS variable are available.
+When docker-compose is started (or docker stack), your application will be started only when all the pairs host:port in the WAIT_HOSTS variable are available.
 The WAIT_HOSTS environment variable is not mandatory, if not declared, the script executes without waiting.

-# More configuration options
+# Additional configuration options
 The behaviour of the wait utility can be configured with the following environment variables:
 - *WAIT_HOSTS*: comma separated list of pairs host:port for which you want to wait.
 - *WAIT_HOSTS_TIMEOUT*: max number of seconds to wait for the hosts to be available before failure.
 The default is 30 seconds.